 • Risk monitoring: this is based on a system of line controls that permit continual checks of the risk operating levels by operating functions.
 Moreover, to ensure pursuit of the company's objectives, regular controls are carried out depending on the significance of risk and the possible impact that they may have on the company's risk profile.

 Specifically, the periodic controls are carried out by the Risk Management Function with the support, as necessary, of the other company functions involved in the Risk Management System, such as for example, the Treasury and Investments, ALM and Non-Life actuarial functions.
-Compliance with the Company's risk profile is guaranteed through monitoring the risk budget assigned to the Company by the parent HDI International AG (former Talanx International AG).
+Compliance with the Company's risk profile is guaranteed through monitoring the risk budget.
 The Risk Management Function must also conduct an assessment of the effective Solvency Ratio periodically to check compliance with the risk propensity.
+Finally, in order to allow continuous monitoring of the Company's solvency and liquidity level, in addition to the Risk indicators, such as the Solvency Ratio (SR) and the short-term Cash Flow Ratio, a set of alert indicators (EWI) that indicate potentially negative trends such as to prevent HDI Assicurazioni from reaching the defined solvency and liquidity targets.
+These indicators, monitored jointly with the financial and technical ones, help to seize emergency situations in advance and allow for the timely adoption of the most appropriate corrective actions.
+The control methods for risk indicators and the crisis activation process are defined in the Company's Emergency Plan approved by the Board of Directors.

 - Risks handling and escalation processes: the Company has equipped itself with specific organisational and procedural systems to manage the specific types of risks, such as the risks of assumptions, reservation and financial.
-The risk treatment process intervenes directly on the risks, also modifying them through suitable mitigation actions.
-The escalation process is implemented in the event of failure to comply with the limits set by the Board of Directors.
-The aim of this process is to ensure the timely, effective definition of action to be taken. - Risk reports: the aim is to provide the Board of Directors, Senior Management, Risks Committee, Supervisory Authority and the Market Authority, as well as the other company functions involved, with systematic information, in a uniform, timely manner on the risks and their potential effects.
-It ensures an overview of the development of risks and the success of any mitigating measures taken, enabling the various addressees to have an overview of the risk position.
-The responsibility for risk reporting lies with the Risk Management Function. - Specific reporting: in addition to regular reports, an immediate internal report is envisaged on the risks that may arise in the short-term, referred to precisely as "specific or immediate reports".
-In this, the Risk Management Function provides information on any completely new risks or on sudden severe changes that have occurred with respect to the existing risk assessment.
-If a risk suddenly arises that may threaten the existence of the company or its status as a going concern, the Chief Risk Officer of HDI Assicurazioni immediately informs the Board of Directors, Senior Management and the Risks Committee.
+Within the processes of the Group Risk Management function, escalation processes are envisaged to be carried out in the event of failure to comply with the limits set by the Board of Directors.
+The purpose of the escalation processes is to ensure the timely and effective definition of the actions to be implemented. - Risk reports: the aim is to provide the Board of Directors, Senior Management, Risks Committee and the other company functions involved, with systematic information, in a uniform, timely manner on the risks and their potential effects.
+It provides an overview of the development of risks and the success of any mitigating measures taken.
+The responsibility for risk reporting lies with the Risk Management Function.
+The risk reporting system currently used by HDI Assicurazioni requires the preparation of specific reports according to the needs of the various addressees.